watchexec/watchexec/doc/watchexec.1.md

 signals and terminations are sent to all processes in the group.
 Sometimes thats not what you want, and you can disable the behaviour with this option.

+Deprecated, use \--wrap-process=none instead.

+**\--wrap-process**=*MODE* \[default: group\]

+:   Configure how the process is wrapped

+By default, Watchexec will run the command in a process group in Unix, and in a Job Object in Windows.

+Some Unix programs prefer running in a session, while others do not work in a process group.

+Use group to use a process group, session to use a process session, and none to run the command directly.
+On Windows, either of group or session will use a Job Object.

 **-N**, **\--notify**